Scholarships and Opportunities

 Eva Kraus Scholarship

-A scholarship for newly accepted students who demonstrate financial need, with a GPA of 3.0 or higher, and who are pursuing a career Early Childhood Education.
+A scholarship for students who demonstrate financial need, with a GPA of 3.0 or higher, and who are pursuing a career Early Childhood Education.
 Students accepted to Bilingual Early Childhood, Early Childhood Generalist, Early Childhood Development and Learning: Diverse Children and Families, Early Childhood Development and Learning: Severe/Multiple Disabilities are eligible for this award.

 Pearl Ehrlich Waisblatt Scholarship